top of page

 Pricing

-I believe that everyone deserves access to high quality mental health services and that mental health care providers deserve to make a living.
-I recognize the existing health care model does not enable either of those objectives to be met for many people.
+I believe that everyone deserves access to high quality financial therapy and financial coaching and that providers deserve to make a living.
+I recognize traditional models do not enable either of those objectives to be met for many people.
 I seek to address this problem using a community approach and invite you to join me.

 • My role: I offer services ranging from $350-$25 a session and will work with clients across that range.